 No doubt, when living in a southern climate like Huntsville you’ll want a roof that does more than just provide shelter.
 A quality roof is what makes a home feel safe, secure and comfortable.
 When choosing between a metal or shingle room you’ll want to select a roofing material that will insulate and protect from the harsh summer heat.
 Ultimately, choosing a roof material that is cooler is of primary importance.

 Did you know that metal is the most energy efficient material available today?
 Yes, when used as roofing material it can help reduce the energy you use to cool your home off by forty percent.
 Air conditioning units can cool off your home when temperatures are high but a well-insulated home is necessary to maintain that coolness.
 Without proper insulation, homeowners can expect a significant increase in they’re energy bills.
-Yes, metal roofs work to keep the hot air out so that your air conditioner doesn’t have to work overtime.
+Yes, metal roofs are cooler than shingles and work to keep the hot air out so that your air conditioner doesn’t have to work overtime.
 Imagine being able to be comfortable all year round while keeping your bills down.

 It can be difficult to understand the cooling properties of a metal roof.
 Typically, in a hot environment metal can be hot to touch.
 How exactly can it be cool?
 The quality of your metal roofing materials and the construction can very well determine whether a metal roof delivers the energy efficient properties you’re seeking.
 It’s important to purchase from a reputable vendor and hire a professional roofer to get the maximum benefits of a metal roof.